jangler/oracles-randomizer/README.md

         	if >= 0, maximum number of slotted items in the route (default -1)

 Note that some combinations of these flags can result in impossible conditions, like `-goal 'd1 essence' -forbid 'ember seeds'`.
+If you specify an early goal, like `enter d3`, you'll probably want to use `-maxlen` or `-forbid` to make sure the game doesn't make the floodgate key, for instance, the D8 dungeon item.
 See further below for an abbreviated list of possible `-goal` and `-forbid` nodes.

 Regardless of the value of `-maxlen`, the randomizer will place items in all available slots.
 The flag just limits the number of slotted items that are